Postgraduate Scholarship Skills

 - Broaden your knowledge, as you learn aspects of both environmental and occupational health

-- Develop skills relevant to modern Safety, Health and Environment (SHE) practice
+- Develop a skill set relevant to modern Safety, Health and Environment (SHE) practice

 - Learn how to undertake health, safety and environmental audits against a background of sustainability